r3sist/ecc-calculations/README.md

 ### General notes

-+ `f3` is reference of [Fatfree Framework](https://fatfreeframework.com)'s singleton object. *Hive* is f3's global storage. *f3* are methods avaliable everywhere, generated variables are stored is *Hive*.
++ `f3` is reference of [Fatfree Framework](https://fatfreeframework.com)'s singleton object. *Hive* is f3's global storage. *f3* methods are avaliable everywhere, generated variables are stored in *Hive*.
 + *Ecc* is the framework that runs calculation classes. `Ec()` class for Eurocode specific methods and `Blc()` class for GUI extend the `Ec()` general class.
 + [AsciiMath](http://asciimath.org/) *math expressions* are compiled by [MathJax](https://www.mathjax.org), use with code tags anywhere (needs to be escaped in Markdown regions). e.g. \\`x=1\\`.
 + HTML tags are cleaned generally.
 + [Markdown](https://en.wikipedia.org/wiki/Markdown) is enabled generally.
 + `$help` parameter creates small muted text block generally.
 Markdown is enabled, renders only: `br, em, i, strong, b, a, code` tags.
 + Toggled GUI elements are not printed.
-+ Regions always need two line of code using the same identifier name: starter and finsher blocks (marked by 0 and 1)
++ Regions always need two lines of code using the same identifier name: starter and end blocks (marked in method name by 0 and 1)

 ### *input* block